powerful call to action phrases

 A good call-to-action has clarity.

 What do we mean by that?
-Today’s consumer wants to know where you’re taking them if they click a link or a button.
+Today’s consumers want to know where you’re taking them if they click a link or a button.

-It’s rarely enough to say “click here” in your CTA unless you have a lot of supporting context.
+It’s rarely enough to say “click here” in your CTA unless you have much supporting context.

-We get bombarded by so many CTAs and Internet links these days that it’s natural to be a bit dubious.
+We get bombarded by so many CTAs and Internet links that it’s natural to be dubious.
 Ideally, a good CTA should explain what will happen or where you’ll redirect the user when they click.

 All good calls to action have a value proposition.
 This is how you make your product, service, or offering an appealing option to your audience.

-The value proposition extends beyond the CTA itself and encompasses the content you’re presenting.
+The value proposition extends beyond the CTA itself and encompasses your presentation content.
 In that case, the CTA is like the icing on the cake.
 It further motivates the reader to do something.

 The Significance of Color and Font in a CTA